MAF in Papua New Guinea

 Did you know that...

-• in 2022, the MAF PNG fleet consisted of ten Cessna Caravan C208, which means we continue to operate a single-type fleet compared to all the years before 2019 when we operated different types of aircraft.
+• in 2024, the MAF PNG fleet consisted of ten Cessna Caravan C208, which means we continue to operate a single-type fleet compared to all the years before 2019 when we operated different types of aircraft.
+The latest addition was an amphibious Cessna C208 later in the year to serve the lake and water way communities in Western Province.

-• in 2022, our aircraft landed on 190 different airstrips.
-This means we'd rank at about number 12 on a worldwide statistic led by American Airlines (AA), United Airlines (UA), and Turkish Airlines (TK).
+• in 2024, our aircraft landed on 206 different airstrips.
+This means we'd rank at about number 11 on a worldwide statistic led by three American Airlines and would just rank before Air China with 203 destinations.

-• in 2022, we flew 62 medical evacuation flights, counting only those we specifically launched to respond to an emergency.
-But there were many critically ill patients airlifted to received professional medical care to safe their lives.
+• in 2024, we flew 127 medical evacuation flights, counting only those we specifically launched to respond to an emergency.
+But there were many critically ill patients airlifted to received professional medical care to safe their lives as planes were re-routed during their day's scheduled flying.